LukePappa/Ourism/text.md

-Be one with the divine essence of existence.
+Surrender yourself to the divine essence of existence.